- What does morning sickness feel like?

 Simple home remedies for morning sickness

-Try these simple home remedies for morning sickness, including eating ice lollies, dry crackers and fresh ginger.
+Try these simple home remedies for morning sickness (opens in new tab), including eating ice lollies, dry crackers and fresh ginger.
 Taking B vitamin supplement and even sniffing a lemon is said to help!
-You may also want to avoid these foods if you’re pregnant.
+You may also want to avoid these foods if you're pregnant (opens in new tab).

 Many women find that ice lollies and pops can help ease morning sickness, particularly if they are citrus or ginger flavoured.